 In addition, the IRA 2022 includes, among other things, a corporate alternative minimum tax (the "CAMT").
 Under the CAMT, a 15% minimum tax will be imposed on certain financial statement income of "applicable corporations" in taxable years beginning after December 31, 2022.
 A corporation is generally an applicable corporation subject to CAMT in any taxable year following a taxable year in which the "average annual adjusted financial statement income" of the corporation and certain of its subsidiaries and affiliates exceeds \$1 billion for a specified three taxable year period.
-We will not be an applicable corporation subject to CAMT in 2023.
-Based on current commodity pricing, our interpretation of the CAMT and the IRA 2022 and a number of operational, economic, accounting and regulatory assumptions, we could become an applicable corporation subject to CAMT in 2025.
+We were not an applicable corporation subject to CAMT in 2023.
+Based on current commodity pricing, our interpretation of the CAMT and the IRA 2022 and a number of operational, economic, accounting and regulatory assumptions, we do not expect to become an applicable corporation subject to CAMT in the next three years.
 If we become an applicable corporation and our CAMT liability is greater than our regular U.S. federal income tax liability for any particular tax year, the CAMT liability would effectively accelerate our future U.S. federal income tax obligations, reducing our cash flows in that year, but provide an offsetting credit against our regular U.S. federal income tax liability in future tax years.
 As a result, our current expectation is that the impact of the CAMT is limited to potential timing differences in future tax years.

 The IRA 2022 also imposes a 1% non-deductible excise tax on the fair market value of any stock repurchased by a publicly traded domestic corporation during any taxable year, with the fair market value of such repurchased stock reduced by the fair market value of certain stock issued by such corporation during such taxable year (such excise tax, the "Stock Buyback Tax").
-The Stock Buyback Tax will apply to our share repurchase program beginning in 2023.
+The Biden Administration has proposed increasing the amount of the Stock Buyback Tax from 1% to 4%; however, it is unclear whether such a change in the amount of the excise tax will be enacted and, if enacted, how soon any such change could take effect.
+The Stock Buyback Tax first applied to our authorized share repurchase program in the year ended December 31, 2023, and will continue to apply in subsequent taxable years.